Pyroxene: Chemistry and nomenclature

 Magnesium, calcium and iron are by no means the only cations that can occupy the X and Y sites in the pyroxene structure.
-A second important series of pyroxene minerals are the sodium-rich pyroxenes, corresponding to the 'pyroxene triangle' nomenclature.
-The inclusion of sodium, which has a charge of +1, into the pyroxene implies the need for a mechanism to make up the "missing" positive charge.
-In jadeite and aegirine this is added by the inclusion of a +3 cation (aluminium and iron(III) respectively) on the Y site.
+A second important series of pyroxene minerals is the sodium-rich pyroxenes, corresponding to the 'pyroxene triangle' nomenclature.
+The inclusion of sodium, which has a charge of 1+, into the pyroxene implies the need for a mechanism to make up the "missing" positive charge.
+In jadeite and aegirine, this is added by the inclusion of a 3+ cation (aluminium and iron(III), respectively) on the Y site.
 Sodium pyroxenes with more than 20 mol.% calcium, magnesium or iron(II) components are known as omphacite and aegirine-augite.
-With 80% or more of these components the pyroxene is classified using the quadrilateral diagram.
+With 80% or more of these components, the pyroxene is classified using the quadrilateral diagram.

-A wide range of other cations that can be accommodated in the different sites of pyroxene structures.
+A wide range of other cations can be accommodated in the different sites of pyroxene structures.

 In assigning ions to sites, the basic rule is to work from left to right in this table, first assigning all silicon to the T site and then filling the site with the remaining aluminium and finally iron(III); extra aluminium or iron can be accommodated in the Y site and bulkier ions on the X site.

 Not all the resulting mechanisms to achieve charge neutrality follow the sodium example above, and there are several alternative schemes: